robot131/robot131.github.io/news/smart_car.md

 4. Recieve the messages from the camera and the laser SLAM, and use the messages to give motion orders to the motor to move the car correctly
 5. Make a visual Interface on the laptop that can interact with the car, give orders to the car, and check the status of the car during the game

-The part that I was responsible for is the second item.
-Since the member who was responsible for the forth part hung up his boots, our group leader who was in charge of the laser SLAM and I took over this work and solved the parts that were relevant to each of us.
+The part that I was responsible for is the second item, the computer vision part.
+Later, our group leader who was in charge of the laser SLAM and I also took over the forth item and solved the parts that were relevant to each of us.

 [Back to the top](#jump_top)